YeuTongCheng/Case_Study_BellaBeat/BellaBeat.md

 ![](README_figs/README-lm1%20&%20diagnostic-2.png)<!-- -->

 ### Note

-As we expected, there is a positive correlation between daily steps and calories burned (the more steps walked the more calories may be burned)
+According to the diagnostic plots,the two variables have linear relationship.
+Also, as we expected, there is a positive correlation between daily steps and calories burned, and the daily steps is a significant predictor for calories (P-value is statistically significant).

 ### Chech the correlation between daily steps and daily sleep
 ```{r correlation plot2,echo=FALSE}